 If a majority of commission members attend a site inspection, unless it's a publicly noticed planning board inspection, it becomes an official commission meeting that must be announced according to the standards of the Open Public Meetings Act or "Sunshine Law."
 (NJSA 10:4-6 et seq.)
 Some commissions appoint a rotating three-member site inspection committee; others give the planning board liaison the responsibility for inspecting, reviewing and reporting to the commission.
-A site inspection is generally not a legal proceeding; no testimony is given or taken.
-Its purpose is to provide an opportunity for onsite observation and to ask questions if the applicant's representatives are present.
+A site inspection is generally not a

 During the site inspection, be an advocate for the existing environment.

 PHOTO BY BILL HANCOCK III